Flow

 John Wynne

 Flow is a multi-screen, surround-sound installation commissioned by curator Claire Staunton for Inheritance Projects.
-It was made specifically for the Herb Garret, in the roof of St Thomas' Church near London Bridge, where medicinal herbs were stored and cured starting in the early 18th century.
-Next door, also in the roof, is Europe's oldest surviving operating theatre where, in the 19th century, operations such as amputations were performed without anaesthetic.
+It was made specifically for the Herb Garret, in the roof of St Thomas' Church near London Bridge, where medicinal herbs were stored and cured, starting in the early 18th century.
+Next door, also above the church, is Europe's oldest surviving operating theatre, where, in the 19th century, operations such as amputations were performed without anaesthetic.

 The installation uses materials recorded by the artists during a particularly complex open-heart operation at Harefield Hospital.
-Pre-operatively, the patient was being supported by 2 external pumps, or Ventricular Assist Devices (VADs).
-During the operation, one of these was replaced by a small internal VAD known as the Heartmate II: the hope was that the right side of the heart might be able to function without assistance, but it was found that one external pump was still required.
-There was so much tubing criss-crossing in and around the patient that at one point the surgeon looked up and, with conscious irony and a touch of welcome humour, said “It’s all just plumbing.”
+Pre-operatively, the patient's heart was being supported by 2 external pumps, or Ventricular Assist Devices (VADs).
+During the operation, one of these was replaced by a small internal VAD known as the Heartmate II: the hope was that both sides of the heart might be able to function without assistance, but it was found that one of the external pumps was still required.
+There was so much tubing criss-crossing in and around the patient that at one point the surgeon looked up at us and, with conscious irony and a touch of welcome humour, said “It’s all just plumbing.”

 The visual imagery in this installation concentrates on the flow of blood to and from the patient, its mesmerising movement suggesting a kind of abstract beauty in the juxtaposition of the mechanical and the human.